tpai/how-cookie-flags-work/README.md

 1. Set cookie at `http://local.host:3333/`.
 1. Visit `http://remote.host:3333/link`.
 1. Click link.
-1. Check out server console, there are two requests with cookie from remote.
+1. Go check out server console, requests of image and link are sent to server with third party cookie.

 Use the following flags to defend: